Clustering with Uniformity- and Neighbor-Based Random Geometric Graphs: Cluster Catch Digraphs using the Nearest Neighbor Distance

 \subsection{The Limitations of RK-CCDs for Clustering}

-In our previous work,, we proposed the U-MCCD and SU-MCCD methods for outlier detection \cite{shi2024outlier}, where SU-MCCDs are the ``flexible" versions of U-MCCD, adaptable for arbitrarily shaped clusters.
+In our previous work, we proposed the U-MCCD and SU-MCCD methods for outlier detection \cite{shi2024outlier}, where SU-MCCDs are the ``flexible" versions of U-MCCD, adaptable for arbitrarily shaped clusters.
 As their first step, both methods employ RK-CCDs for clustering.
-However, the Monte Carlo analysis reveals that outlier detection with U-MCCDs and SU-MCCDs exhibit high \textbf{False Positive Rates} (TNRs) for regular points (falsely identifying regular points as outliers) in high-dimensional datasets.
-We have shown that this degradation is attributed to the limitations of RK-CCDs in high-dimensional spaces, whose dominating covering balls are not sufficiently large for latent clusters \cite{shi2024outlier}.
+However, the Monte Carlo analysis reveals that outlier detection with U-MCCDs and SU-MCCDs exhibit high \textbf{False Positive Rates} (FPRs) for regular points (falsely identifying regular points as outliers) when dimension increases, especially when dimensions exceed 10.
+We have shown that this degradation is attributed to the limitations of RK-CCDs in higher dimensional spaces, whose dominating covering balls are not sufficiently large for latent clusters \cite{shi2024outlier}.

-Specifically, RK-CCDs present two key limitations \cite{shi2024outlier}: (1) The initial points in the MC-SRT are not random, as they are always the centers of the covering balls, leading to inaccurate testing results, especially in high-dimensional datasets; (2) In MC-SRT, the point-wise confidence band for $K(t)$ is constructed on fixed $t$ values \cite{manukyan2019parameter}, which is not appropriate when the dimensions are not fixed, especially for high-dimensional datasets, where the distances between any two points get arbitrarily large.
+Specifically, RK-CCDs present two key limitations: (1) The initial points in the MC-SRT are not random, as they are always the centers of the covering balls, leading to inaccurate testing results, especially in moderate to high-dimensional space; (2) In MC-SRT, the point-wise confidence band for $K(t)$ is constructed on fixed $t$ values \cite{manukyan2019parameter}, which is not appropriate, especially as the dimensionality of the dataset increases and the distances between any two points become arbitrarily large.